tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/购买指南/计费说明_intl_en.md

 CDN provides two billing modes: **bill-by-traffic** and **bill-by-bandwidth**.
 You can choose the billing mode as needed.

 **Calculation example:**
 Assuming that the traffic consumed between 00:00 and 23:59 yesterday was 200 GB, and there was no consumption in the regions outside the Chinese mainland.
-The peak bandwidth was 40 Mbps as the curve bellow:
+The peak bandwidth was 40 Mbps as the curve below:
 ![img](https://mc.qcloudimg.com/static/img/3ecfe86a031782ebeaf0b1f7595cc69f/image.png)

 If you select bill-by-traffic mode, you will need to pay: 200 * 0.037 = 7.4 USD